 - Provide the page URL and instructions for logging back in and checking their progress

 - Offer design resources to make their personal pages look fantastic

 - Demonstrate how easy it is to share a sample social media post

 Throughout it all, ask questions to fundraisers’ needs and let them know you’re there to help.
 Once your fundraisers overcome this hurdle of fear, they will feel empowered to express ownership over their fundraising page.

-6. I’m afraid that the overall campaign and/or my personal campaign won’t be successful.
+6. I’m afraid that the overall campaign, or my personal campaign, won’t be successful.

 This one sounds harsh, but don’t take it personally.
 It’s only human to be afraid of jumping into something that might fail, so when it comes to your overall campaign, it’s important to demonstrate some progress that indicates a likely win.
 Get your core supporters fundraising first to build momentum, then approach your other fundraisers and encourage them to be a part of your success story.